-Though the basis of GTD is these five simple steps, they’re not always easy to execute.
-GTD doesn’t require a specific tool, app, or product.
-Allen doesn’t even make a case for digital over analog systems.
-Rather the key to any lasting productivity system is to keep it as simple as possible and to use it as often as possible.
-Your tool should be versatile enough to handle your most complex projects yet simple enough to maintain when you’re low on energy.
+GTD is particularly helpful for individuals who wear many hats in their job and life, start many projects but struggle to finish them, or worry about forgetting small details.
+It doesn't require a specific tool, app, or product.
+Allen doesn't even make a case for digital over analog systems.
+Rather, the key to any lasting productivity system is to keep it as simple as possible and to use it as often as possible.
+Your tool should be versatile enough to handle your most complex projects yet simple enough to maintain when you're low on energy.

 In conclusion, the GTD method is a simple yet effective way to manage your tasks and projects.
 By following the five simple practices, you can reduce stress, increase productivity, and feel more in control of your work and life.